Click on a question to learn more.

-BB&T Corporation (Branch Banking and Trust) serves as the corporate custodian of the Camphill Resident’s Trust.
-BB&T provides investment portfolio management in consultation with the CRT Investment Committee, keeps records of all accounts, arranges distributions, and does the required tax filing and other reporting.
+Truist serves as the corporate custodian of the Camphill Resident’s Trust.
+Truist provides investment portfolio management in consultation with the CRT Investment Committee, keeps records of all accounts, processes deposits and distributions, provides quarterly account summary statements for sponsors, and prepares the required tax filing and other reporting.

 CRT Fee: An annual rate of .75% of the market value of the Trust is charged and reported quarterly for administrative services.

 - Investment Management: An annual blended rate of .75% of the market value of the Trust is charged monthly and reported quarterly.